-Mary Berry's Coffee and Walnut Cake, rich, decadent, with a silky coffee icing, and a moist, crunchy sponge.
+Mary Berry's Coffee and Walnut Cake, rich, decadent, with a silky coffee icing, and a moist, crunchy coffee sponge.
 One of my favourite desserts that makes an excellent choice for any party or celebration.

 Another fabulous dessert by the queen of desserts, the one and only, Mary Berry.
 After the ever so popular Mary Berry's Moist Lemon Drizzle Cake Recipe and Victoria Sandwich Cake, I fell in love with her simple, but awesome cakes that scream perfection.

 I say simple because they are so easy to make, you really don't need any baking experience.
 But trust me, when it comes to taste, they are anything but simple.
 Pure heaven, that's more like it.

 Walnuts are absolutely fantastic in cakes, they taste great and add some nice crunch to the texture.
 It might sound complicated, but, trust me, it's one of the easiest cakes to bake.
-Let's see how!
+Let's see how to make a scrumptious coffee and walnut cake!